OpenMath/CDs/README.md

 Note that you can avoid triggering a rebuild via Travis CI by starting the commit message with `[ci skip] `

+To update the [OpenMath Web site](http://openmath.github.io) manually, locally run `run` in the top dir, assuming that the [OpenMath.github.io](https://github.com/OpenMath/OpenMath.github.io) repository is cloned as a sibling to the [CDs](https://github.com/OpenMath/CDs) repository.
+`run` automatically commits and pushes there.
+However normally this is not necessary, continuous integration via Travis CI will rebuild the HTML view of all files after any commit is pushed to GitHub, and commit the resulting files to the OpenMath (GitHub) website, or send an email on failure.

 # Version History